DiagnosticsMonkey/Tool-Ponder_Pico2/docs/design.md

 ### Serialisation

-Serialisation is provided next to the Mod Strike box in the form `X-Y-ZZZZ`.
+Serialisation is provided next to the Mod Strike box in the form `ZZZZ`.